msprev/panzer/README.md

     position to do correctly or predictably inside a style definition.
     You need to use the full path to reference your home directory inside a style definition.

+3. What about the new lua filters introduced in pandoc 2.0?
+These filters are a great addition to pandoc.
+But they do not fit the typical use case for panzer.
+For this reason, I do not plan to add support for them to panzer.
+Introducing such support (e.g. adding dedicated style fields) would actually defeat their purpose by making panzer’s processing slower.
+The motivations for using the new lua filters are (i) speed; (ii) avoiding external dependencies.
+    Neither of these are typical concerns in a use case of panzer.
+    Anything that can be achieved with a lua filter (in terms of document manipulation) can easily be achieved with a traditional JSON filter.
+I recommend that unless (i) or (ii) are your priority (in which case you probably shouldn’t be using panzer), you should use a JSON filter.

 # Similar